-A letter from chairman and chief executive officer Chris Schmidt:
+A letter from chairman and chief executive officer Eric Miles:

 - Partnerships.
-We support the PhD Project, the mission of which is to increase diversity in business school faculty.
-We also actively work with diversity organizations such as the National Association of Black Accountants, Inc. (NABA), Association of Latino Professionals For America (ALPFA), and Ascend to connect with students and professionals interested in a professional services career.
+We continue to support the PhD Project, the mission of which is to increase diversity in business school faculty.
+We actively work with diversity organizations such as the National Association of Black Accountants, Inc. (NABA), Association of Latino Professionals for America (ALPFA), Ascend, and Out & Equal to connect with students and professionals interested in a professional services career.

 Progress is worth celebrating, but we’re always looking ahead.
 We’re taking substantive action to address systemic racism within the firm and beyond, and we’ll continue to work toward equity on behalf of all historically underrepresented communities.

 I don’t see us as ever truly arriving at an end to our efforts, but rather continuing to evolve alongside our communities and our people.